Limited Liability Company

-LLCs are similar to corporations in that they offer limited liability protection to its owners.
+A limited liability company (LLC) is similar to corporations in that they you offer limited liability protection.
 LLCs also have fewer corporate formalities and greater tax flexibility.

 Information on LLCs is provided in the following sub-sections: